Friday’s ‘General Hospital’ Spoilers: Brad Asks Julian For More Help And Gets An Unexpected Response

 General Hospital spoilers for Friday hint that Brad might regret asking Julian for another favor.
-Over the past year, Brad has relied on Julian for a lot of help and as The Inquisitr previously shared, he will go back to his father-in-law and ask for more.
+Over the past year, Brad has relied on Julian for a lot of help, and as The Inquisitr previously shared, he will go back to his father-in-law and ask for more.
 However, it seems he might just push things too far this time.

 Julian spent months knowing that Wiley wasn’t the baby originally placed with Brad and Lucas for adoption.
 However, he only recently learned that the tot was Michael and Nelle’s biological son.